Vishwajith-K/gist/README.md

 -----

-Why can't we use #define instead of typedef?
+Why can't we use `#define` instead of `typedef`?
 First of all what's the difference between them?

 https://stackoverflow.com/questions/1666353/are-typedef-and-define-the-same-in-c

 -----

+Is it possible to compare two macros or compile-time switches or symbolic constants which has no assigned value to them?

+Ans - Yes, it is possible.